Are you coming to Koh Samui with kids? You’re all in luck.

 A cautious note about nudity and breast-feeding: Thailand is a very modest country.
 While children and babies are beloved and welcome everywhere, please respect this buttoned-up culture and note that breast-feeding should be done out of public view, as discreetly as possible.

 The best shoes for kids on Koh Samui are – drum roll – Crocs sandals.
 They’re easy to take on and off when entering shops, don’t need socks, and can stand to get wet.
 (Is the adult version equally suited?
 Well, yes, but grown-ups have a fashion police).
-We prefer Crocs sandal options to kids’ clogs as they’re just as easy to remove, but you don’t need to check inside it.
+I prefer Crocs sandal options to kids’ clogs as they’re just as easy to remove, but you don’t need to check inside it.
 (Tropical insects need homes too – but they don’t need to squat in your family’s shoes).
 For older children, flip-flops are ideal.
 Other shoes required?
 Probably not, but double-check the recommended adult versions of the best shoes for Thailand.

-If you forget something, you can find basic children’s clothing for sale at tourist T-shirt shops in all of the beach towns, as well as a larger selection at the island’s new mall, Central Festival, and at Tesco.
-We can’t vouch for quality or sizes, nor is there a particularly wide range of sun hats or swimsuits.
+If you forget something, you can find basic children’s clothing for sale at tourist T-shirt shops in all of the beach towns, as well as a larger selection at the island’s mall, Central Festival, and at Tesco.
+I can’t vouch for quality or sizes, nor is there a particularly wide range of sun hats or swimsuits.

 You’ll easily find food for picky eaters and adventurous children on Koh Samui.
 Got picky eaters?
 You’ll have no trouble finding staple Western food (including fast food, pancakes and burgers), plus healthier bits like plain yoghurt, made locally on Koh Samui.
 Gorgeous Thai fruit, including fresh-from-the-tree bananas, are no problem either!
 Angela’s Diner and Bakery in Maenam is a firm favourite for carbs: sausage rolls, sandwiches, cakes and pastries.